Pitchapa Phanthumchinda

 Pitchapa Phanthumchinda (พิชชาภา พันธุมจินดา; born 13 December 1992), nicknamed Pear (แพร์) is a Thai model and actress.

 Life

+Early life and education

 Pitchapa was born on December 13, 1992, in Samut Prakan province in Thailand.
 She graduated from secondary education Assumption College, Samut Prakan and graduated with a bachelor's degree from the Faculty of Communication Arts Rangsit University (Film and Video).

 Career

 Pitchapa entered the film industry after working in modeling, appearing in music videos and advertisements.
 She first appeared in an advertisement for Beauty Buffet, followed by magazine shoots.
 After appearing in a shoot for the magazine After, she was cast in a drama.
 After that, there was the first drama with Channel 3 by Pooh Dee E Sarn.